-Usman Sikandar moved back to Pakistan last year after working abroad for 21 years in financial services sector.
+Moved back to Pakistan last year after working abroad for 21 years in financial services sector.
 While always involved in domestic politics, he formally joined PTI after coming back to Pakistan.
-He is currently working to support the cause of Imran Khan and plans to contest the next general elections from District Sheikhupura.
+He is currently working to support the cause of Imran Khan and plan to contest the next general elections from District Sheikhupura.